-We have answered the most frequently asked questions about Guatemala below.
-However, if you have any other questions, please feel free to call us Toll Free at 1-888-268-9753 or email us at [email protected].
+We have answered the most common Guatemala FAQ below.
+However, if you have any other questions, please feel free to call us at 1-888-268-9753 or email us at [email protected].

 The best time to travel to Guatemala is during the dry season, which runs from November to April.